 Panels supporting demotions¶

-Depending on what panel is used, demotions are utilised either fully or partially.
-Panels that partially utilise demotions, such as the Autocomplete panel, use product demotions on product backfill.
+Depending on what panel is used, demotions are utilized either fully or partially.
+Panels that partially utilize demotions, such as the Autocomplete panel, use product demotions on product backfill.
 Multi-level sorting will affect demotions.

 When restricting a demotion to a category, the panel argument